 Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 26

-Sunday's contest between the Iowa Hawkeyes (6-1) and Kansas State Wildcats (6-0) matching up at Hertz Arena has a projected final score of 71-68 (according to our computer prediction) in favor of Iowa, so it should be a competitive matchup.
-The game will start at 7:30 PM ET on November 26.
+Sunday's contest at Hertz Arena has the Iowa Hawkeyes (6-1) squaring off against the Kansas State Wildcats (6-0) at 7:30 PM ET (on November 26).
+Our computer prediction projects a close 71-68 victory for Iowa, so it should be a competitive matchup.

-The Hawkeyes head into this matchup on the heels of a 100-62 win against FGCU on Saturday.
+The Hawkeyes came out on top in their last outing 100-62 against FGCU on Saturday.

-The Hawkeyes head into this contest following a 100-62 victory over FGCU on Saturday.
-The Wildcats' most recent outing on Saturday ended in a 63-56 victory over North Carolina.
-Caitlin Clark recorded 21 points, six rebounds and six assists for the Hawkeyes.
-Serena Sundell scored 16 points in the Wildcats' victory, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!